Ulsan's Restaurant Guide » Gracias, Brazilian Tragedy. I’ve been lucky to hit up a lot of good restaurants doing reviews for this site.

 It is one of the most significant traditional Korean holidays.
 It consists of a period of celebrations, starting on New Year's Day.
+The Korean New Year holiday lasts three days.
 Seollal Holiday Day 1 in South Korea.
 Quick Facts Chinese New Year is the first day of the New Year in the Chinese calendar, which predates the Gregorian calendar.
 Local names.
 Information for Expats Living, Moving, Visiting, Working in Korea.
 Busan Metropolitan City.
 Geoje; information from and for expats.
 Takorea Mexican Grill.
 Since July 2011, Takorea Mexican Grill has been nestled on a quiet street in Jung-gu, Daejeon.

 When the war ended in 1945, the great majority of the people living in the southern half of the Korean Peninsula were poor peasants.
 The Japanese colonial regime from 1910 to 1945 had promoted modernization of the economy and society, but this had a limited, and mainly negative, impact on most Koreans as its main intent was to serve Japan.
+The poverty and distress of the South Koreans were deepened by the Korean War of 1950-53 when numerous people died and cities and towns were devastated.
+Colonial occupation, war, and the tragedy of national division fostered abrupt social changes.
 The international parcel service.
 Cine in Korea - with moviegoers.
 Taking the train in Korea ~ Gone Seoul Searching.
 South Korea has an amazing railroad system with a wide variety of comfort levels and prices.

 Media.
 Language.
 Places.
 Shopping.
 Wines/Drinking.
 Korean Public Holidays 2013 South Korea - South-Korea - korea4expats.
 Around-Korea 1 January (Wednesday) - New Year's Day (Sinjeong - 신정 1): Day off* The day celebrates international new year.